endevver/mt-plugin-content-wizard/README.md

 Simply create a step-by-step wizard interface for authors to work with.
 Easily define your wizard with a YAML structure (no programming necessary!) in your theme, and specify a template to output your content into.
 The result is saved as an Asset that you can insert into an Entry or Page, for example.

 Many wizards can be defined within a single theme.
-So, for example, you can have both a Newsletter and a DVD Review wizard, each uniquely set up to match that that type of content.
+So, for example, you can have both a Newsletter and a DVD Review wizard, each uniquely set up to match that type of content.
 Each step of the wizard interface can have any number and type of fields to suit your requirements.

 # Prerequisites